 X - The Duce [Mussolini] is always Right ("Il Duce ha sempre ragione")

-Yet, you would never find me, as I explained in The Thermopylae of Fascism, adopting the tactic, that tries to discredit the name of the ideology.
+Yet, you would never find me, as I explained in The Thermopylae of Fascism, adopting the tactic that tries to discredit the name of the ideology.
 This is futile and petty.
 Once you do that, you will find yourself in circles, and someone will poke a hole in the lie.
+You make the job easier for the propagandists.
 The foundational National Socialists (pre-Hitler) were a league of ex-Social Democrats and Trade Unionists.
 Benito Mussolini found inspiration in Sorel and the Syndicalists and sought balance with his economic ideal.
 The differences of thought in all these movements and Third Position fascinates me.
-Adolf Hitler truly believed in his ideas for the German workers and the National Socialists were avowed anti-Capitalists.
+Adolf Hitler truly believed in his ideas for the German workers, and the National Socialists were avowed anti-Capitalists.
 This underestimation creates critical points of divergence and blindspots in those pretending to be as they say, “academically objective.”
-The generic, or standard left-liberal, or even now — radical left view of Fascism — is entirely polemically-inspired to make sure such ideas, and any related pattern of thinking never gain influence.
-I am not hampered by this; and by the way, following their thinking, what gives reformists like the Democratic Socialists validity of the term Socialism then?
-By studying more into the history of liberalism, I began to observe Giuseppe Mazzini’s liberal thought, and even the young Giovanni Gentile, and how and when this rationale exactly diverges into the development of Actualism, and Fascist theory of the State.
-I have researched and followed the historical tract of German folkdom and romantic nationalism.
+The generic, or standard left-liberal, or even now — radical left [antifa] view of Fascism — is entirely polemically-inspired to make sure such ideas, and any related pattern of thinking never gain influence.
+I am not hampered by this; and by the way, following their thinking, what gives reformists like the Democratic Socialists sole claim over the term Socialism then, or Democracy?
+By studying more into the history of liberalism, I began to observe Giuseppe Mazzini’s liberal thought, and even the young Giovanni Gentile, who was early on liberal and humanist, or why till his death, Signor Mussolini still believed he was a Socialist.
+There are numerous sources, where Hitler and his colleagues are avowedly anti-capitalistic, and believe themselves to be Socialist, and we are told this is just propaganda!
+For Gentile, his Fascist Thought was an evolution of Liberalism.
+He argues exactly where this diverges into his conception of the Organic State and into Actualism based on his observations of the weaknesses and failures of Italian liberalism, I have researched and followed the historical tract of Romanticism, German folkdom and romantic nationalism.

-The only person I have found capable of honestly dealing with this idea I argue, though critical of Fascism, but honestly recognizing its admirable ideas and qualities, is through Julius Evola’s, book, Fascism Viewed from the Right: Julius Evola.
+The only person I have found capable of honestly dealing with this fact, though critical of Fascism, while recognizing any admirable ideas and qualities it may have or even share with those I hold to, is through Julius Evola’s, book, Fascism Viewed from the Right: Julius Evola.

-If there are any more alike it, let us know in the comment section.
+If there are any more like it, let us know in the comment section.